ozgurcakmak/blog/_posts/2021-08-30-reading-list.md

 ## Pool

-- [ ] Politics and the Soviet Union - Mary McAuley
 - [ ] The Theory and Practice of Communism - R. N. Carew Hunt
 - [ ] A Man Called Intrepid - William Stevenson
 - [ ] Karl Marx on Sociology and Social Philosophy